 And then you ask them if they'll leave a review.
 Some will say "of course" and then never get around to it.
 Others won't even reply.
 And if you do get a testimonial from them, their words rarely capture how much effort went into delivering the best experience possible.

-It's a disheartening process.
+It can be a disheartening process.

 But the real problem is that your clients don't know what to write.
 They don't know which information is helpful, they can't pinpoint where to start, and they can't put their finger on why they loved their experience so much.
 They feel as if their words are inadequate.
 They decide to 'sleep on it' and think about what to write.
 They believe that if they leave it until later, that the words will come to them.
 But the truth is that they quickly forget — your review is not a priority for your clients, and it becomes just another job on the to-do list.